bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 a Commit references more than one AppEphemeral proposal for the same `component_id` value, then they MUST be processed in the order in which they are specified in the Commit.

+AppEphemeral proposals can be sent by external senders.
+They do not require an UpdatePath.

 # Security Considerations